richardgourley/common-email-tool/README.md

 ## Interesting, useful but lesser used Django tools included...
 - **from django.forms.models import inlineformset_factory**
   - The aim was to avoid limiting the number of email translations allowed per email.
-Using inlineformset_factory allows the app users to create translations in an unlimited number of languages.
+Using inlineformset_factory allows the app users to create unlimited translations.

 ## Getting Started
 Setting up Django: